uo-ec607/lectures/10-funcs-intro/10-funcs-intro.md

 ```

-We'll return the issue of specifying default values in the next lecture on function debugging.
+We'll return the issue of specifying default values (and handling invalid inputs) in the next lecture on function debugging.

 ### Environments and lexical scoping

 Before continuing, I want to highlight the fact that none of the intermediate objects that we created within the above functions (`x_sq`, `df`, etc.) have made their way into our global environment.
 Take a moment to confirm this for yourself by looking in the "Environment" pane of your RStudio session.

 R has a set of so-called [*lexical scoping*](http://adv-r.had.co.nz/Functions.html#lexical-scoping) rules, which  govern where it stores and evaluates the values of different objects.
 Without going into too much depth, the practical implication of lexical scoping is that functions operate in a quasi-sandboxed [*environment*](http://adv-r.had.co.nz/Environments.html).
 They don't return or use objects in the global environment unless they are forced to (e.g. with a `return()` command).
-Similarly, a function can look to outside environments (e.g. a level "up") to find an object if it doesn't see the object named within itself.
+Similarly, a function will only look to outside environments (e.g. a level "up") to find an object if it doesn't see the object named within itself.

 We'll explore the ideas of separate environments and lexical scoping a bit further when we get to the [Functional programming] section below.
 We'll also go into more depth during the next lecture on debugging.

 ## Iteration

 After learning the basic function syntax, arguably the most important early programming skill to master is writing (for) loops.
-These allow us to iterate over --- or map --- a set of inputs to a variety of functions.
+These allow us to iterate over --- or *map* --- a set of inputs to a variety of functions.
 In so doing, loops provide the underlying power to a bewildering array of software applications and scientific analyses.

 However, as we'll see, writing loops in R require a bit more nuance because of limitations of the standard for-loop approach.
 Instead, I advocate that you adopt what is known as a "functional programming" approach to writing loops.
 Let's dive into the reasons why and how these approaches differ.

 ### Vectorisation

 The first question you need to ask is: "Do I need to iterate at all?"
 You may remember from a previous lecture that I spoke about R being *vectorised*.
-Which is to say you can apply a function to every element of a vector at once, rather than one at a time.
+Which is to say that you can apply a function to every element of a vector at once, rather than one at a time.
 Let's demonstrate this property with our `square` function:

 ```r
 square(1:5)